rkjiwa/data_science/README.md

 PDF Extraction: contains scripts written to extract pdfs to text using Tika and PyPDF2.

 Space: This was a team project for UofT SCS 3547 - Intelligent Agents & Reinforcement Learning.
 Here, we made a game similar to flappy bird that is played using the NEAT algorithm.
+A demo can be seen [here](https://youtu.be/NKxisEPCE0s)

 Titanic Dataset: contains analysis of Titanic Dataset performed for an Assignment.